-15% off your first order*.

 There's no doubt about it: wearing an airbag gives you wings 🚀

-"I think there's a big part of psychology.
-I feel like I ride better with it, because I'm less afraid so I maybe take a little more risk.
-So it's an advantage in every way!"
+"I think there's a lot of psychology involved.
+I feel like I ride better with it, because I'm less scared so maybe I take a little more risk.
+So it's an advantage all round!"

 Laura Rozier

 For Marie, the airbag acts like a second skin.
-It has this role of protective envelope, technical but also symbolic.
-It allows the rider to free himself from the fear, not only of falling but also of hurting himself.
+It acts as a protective envelope, both technically and symbolically.
+It frees the rider from the fear not only of falling, but also of getting hurt.

-This also allows the rider, freed from psychological annoyances, to concentrate on concentrate on on the technical aspects.
+This also frees the rider from psychological upsets, allowing him or her to concentrate technical aspects.

 犀利士 yle="background-color:#e6edff">